delpheandjato/django-restapi-psgql/README.md

-DjangoRestApiPgsql
+Django RestAPI PgSQL

-REST API built in Django using Rest Framework and a PostgreSQLL database
+REST API built in Django with Rest Framework and using a PostgreSQL database.